 Compression Rings or Pressure Rings

-The compression rings provide sealing above the piston and prevents the gas leakage from the combustion side.
-Located in the top grooves are the compression rings.
-However, this may differ according the design of the engine.
-The main function of these rings; is to seal the combustion gases and transfer heat from the piston to piston walls.
+The compression rings provide sealing, above the piston and prevents, the gas leakage from the combustion side.
+Located in the top grooves, are the compression rings.
+However, this may differ, according the design of the engine.
+The main function of these rings is, to seal the combustion gases.
+And, transfer heat, from the piston to the cylinder walls.

 Second or Intermediate Rings

-The oil is controlled by shearing the layer of the oil left by oil ring; thus providing the top compression rings enough lubrication.
-Moreover, it also provides help to the top compression ring in sealing and heat transfer.
+The oil is controlled, by shearing the layer of the oil left by the oil ring.
+But, still providing the top compression rings enough lubrication.
+Moreover, it also provides help, to the top compression ring in sealing and heat transfer.

 Oil Control / Scraper Rings

-The oil control rings controls the amount of lubricating oil passing up or down the cylinder walls.
-These rings are also used to spread the oil evenly around the circumference of the liner.
-The oil is splashed onto the cylinder walls.
-These rings are also called scraper rings as; they scrap the oil off the cylinder walls and send it back to the crankcase.
-These rings do not allow oil to pass from between the face of the ring and the cylinder.
+The oil control rings, controls the amount of lubricating oil, passing up or down the cylinder walls.
+Oil rings are also used, to spread the oil evenly around the circumference of the cylinder.
+These rings, do not allow oil to pass from, between the face of the ring and the cylinder.

-Most engines today have very tight piston-to-wall clearances (.001 in. or less) to minimize blowby and reduce piston rock.
-The more stable the piston, the better the rings can maintain a tight seal.
+Most engines today have very tight piston-to-wall clearances (.001 in. or less), to minimize blow-by and reduce piston rock.
+So, the more stable the piston, the better the rings can maintain a tight seal.

-Close tolerances also make for a quieter running engine, especially after a cold start when clearances are greatest).
-Anti-scuff moly-based coatings are used on the sides of many stock and performance pistons.
-Skirt coatings not only protect the pistons, but also allow tighter clearances between the piston and cylinder.
-As a result this will reduce piston rocking and blowby.
+Close tolerances also make, for a quieter running engine; especially after a cold start, when clearances are greatest).
+Anti-scuff moly-based coatings, are used on the sides of many stock and performance pistons.
+Skirt coatings not only protect the pistons, but also allow for tighter clearances, between the piston and cylinder.
+As a result, this will reduce piston rocking and blow-by.

 Use the bottom position to set the end gap.
-If you use the top of a worn bore to set the end gap; the end gap will be too small when the piston reaches the bottom of the bore.
+Because, if you use the top of a worn bore to set the end gap; the end gap will be too small, when the piston reaches the bottom of the bore.

-The ends of the ring may hit each other causing the ring to bind and scuff.
-Cylinders that have more than .003 to .005 inches of taper wear should probably be bored.
-Always refer to the engine manufacturer’s specifications for the maximum allowable taper wear.
+The ends of the ring may hit each other, causing the ring to bind and scuff.
+You should probably bore cylinders, that have more than .003 to .005 inches of taper.
+Always refer to the engine manufacturer’s specifications, for the maximum allowable taper wear.
 Also, another choice can be, file fit piston rings.

 Installing Piston Rings

-Installation is just as important as the type of pistons or rings that are used in an engine.
-One of the most common installation errors is installing one or more rings upside down.
+Installation is very important.
+One of the most common installation errors is; installing one or more rings upside down.

 Common installation errors:

-- If only one second oil ring is accidentally installed upside down in a V8 engine; it can double the engine’s oil consumption!
+- What if, one second oil ring is accidentally installed, upside down in a V8 engine.
+Consequently, it can double, the engine’s oil consumption!

-- If every second ring on all the pistons are reversed; the engine will have an unquenchable thirst for oil – which may be mistakenly blamed on improper ring break-in; seating or cylinder wall finish.
+- But, if every second ring on all the pistons are reversed.
+The engine will have, an unquenchable thirst for oil.
+And, may be mistakenly blamed on, improper ring break-in, seating or cylinder wall finish.

-Piston rings are usually marked with a dot, which must always face up.
-If no mark is provided, rings with a bevel on the inside must be installed with the bevel facing up.
+Piston rings, are usually marked with a dot.
+The dot, must always face up.
+If no mark is provided, rings with a bevel on the inside; must be installed with the bevel facing up.

-This will usually deform the ring which can affect ring rotation and seating.
-Always use a ring expander.
+This will usually deform the ring, which can affect ring rotation and seating.
+So, always use a ring expander.

-Position the ring on the expander and expand it just enough so it can be slipped onto the piston.
+Position the ring on the expander and expand it.
+Just enough, to fit on the piston.
 Do not over extend the ring.

-Ring and groove depth should be compared prior to installing the rings; to make sure the rings are the correct ones for the piston.
+Always check ring groove depth, to make sure the rings, are the correct ones for the piston.

-If shallow groove rings are installed on a deep groove piston; the rings will tend to pop off the piston before the piston is installed in the engine.
+Don’t install, shallow groove rings, on a deep groove piston.
+Because, the rings will tend to pop off the piston.

-If rings designed for a deep groove piston are installed on a shallow groove piston; the rings will bottom out and jam against the cylinder.
+Don’t install, deep groove rings, on a shallow groove piston.
+Because, rings will bottom out and jam against the cylinder wall.

-So, If you believe your vehicle has faulty piston rings; or if your vehicle is displaying any of the above mentioned symptoms; you will need to have a compression test run on your car’s engine.
-Finally, Doing A wet compression test along with a regular test will give you the answers you need.
+So, if you believe your vehicle, has faulty piston rings; or if your vehicle is displaying any of the above mentioned symptoms; you will need to have a compression test done on your engine.
+Furthermore, doing A wet compression test along with a regular test, will give you the answers you need.